isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-bananas/index.md

 ### **6. Bananas with low calcium: phosphorous ratio**
 Most banana species have low calcium: phosphorous ratio thus occasional feeding is recommended.
 However, some banana species have higher ratio than others do.
 Therefore, you are required to select those bananas that have higher calcium: phosphorous ratio in order to reduce occurrence of metabolic bone disease that may occur.
 ## Conclusion
-So,�can bearded dragons eat bananas?
+So,can bearded dragons eat bananas?
 [Bearded dragons will not only eat](https://pestpolicy.com/can-bearded-dragons-eat-mango/) bananas, but will also feed on their peels and leaves.
 However, bananas should not be used as main diet.
 Occasionally, feed your beardie with 250g to 600g of banana salad that is supplemented with other main meal.
 Avoid banana species that have high sugar level, low glycemic index as well as low calcium: phosphorous ratio.
 Importantly, always engage qualified veterinary to provide medical checkups after every 3 months in case you often feed your beardie with bananas.